alda-lang/alda/doc/attributes.md

 An **attribute** defines some quality of how an [instrument](scores-and-parts.md) (or multiple instruments) plays its [notes](notes.md).

-Under the hood, attributes are implemented as [inline clojure code](inline-clojure-code.md).

 ## Setting the Value of an Attribute

 Just like setting [octaves](notes.md#octave), setting an attribute will take effect for all of an instrument's upcoming notes, until that attribute is changed again.
 (In fact, `octave` is also a settable attribute.)